-- It is recommended that you book an additional flight to Flagstaff Pulliam Airport from Phoenix Sky Harbor Airport to complete your travel.
+- Book an additional flight to Flagstaff Pulliam Airport from Phoenix Sky Harbor Airport to complete your travel.
 Multiple flights are available each day on American Airlines.

 - Groome Transportation provides daily shuttle service from the Phoenix Sky Harbor Airport to Flagstaff with a drop-off location at the NAU Health & Learning Center.

 - FlixBus is another shuttle company, but the service to Flagstaff does not operate every day of the week.

 - Ride-share services such as Uber or Lyft are not recommended due to the long distance and high cost.